Back to Home

 What is n8n?

 n8n is an open-source workflow automation tool that can be self-hosted or used via their cloud service.
-It offers a visual workflow builder similar to Make, with the added benefit of being able to run on your own servers for complete data control. n8n is popular among developers and organizations with strict data privacy requirements.
+It offers a visual workflow builder where you connect nodes to create powerful automations, with the added benefit of being able to run on your own servers for complete data control. n8n is popular among developers and organizations with strict data privacy requirements.

 Which automation tool should I start with?